On the cobbled gatepost, there sat a skull.

 She harrumphed, raised a fist to knock again.

 The door jerked open.

 "Uh."
 The blonde Ranger shut her mouth, politely clasped her hands.
 "Good day."
-They both smiled determinedly, but winced.
-A rank aura of pickling and rancid butter wafted from within.
+They both smiled determinedly, but winced: a rank aura of pickling and rancid butter wafted from within.

 "Hallo," said the hunched woman in the door.
 She grinned, loosing a liver-y breath and a glimpse of three black teeth.
 "Ah, Ranyers!
 Ooh, would ye look at te two of ye?
 So smart, in yer little ridin' capes n' hoods."
-She drawled in a thickly pastoral Awnish accent, pricked at the nearer ranger's grey hem.
+She drawled in a thickly pastoral Awnish accent, pricking at the nearer ranger's grey hem.

 The Rangers, their navy summer uniforms stained with sweat and dust, smiled politely.
 "Old Nan Dagne, I presume?" said the man, chewing, extending a hand.
 Old Nan gripped it softly in bony fingers, shook.
 A bit of ash came off on the Ranger's glove.